KevinBrack/mrgll-me-pet-scraper/README.md

 # MRGLL.ME Pet Scraper

-A TypeScript/Node.js application that fetches and stores World of Warcraft battle pet data from the Blizzard API.
+A TypeScript/Node.js application that fetches and stores World of Warcraft battle pet data from the Blizzard API, with AI-powered content generation capabilities.

 ## Features